Tent Type Backpacking, Dome

 The Bottom Line

-The MSR Hubba Hubba LT 2 scored a 8.4 by delivering spacious, easy-pitching shelter at a weight that won't slow you down on the trail.
+The MSR Hubba Hubba LT 2 scored a 8.2 by delivering genuine backcountry livability at a weight that won't slow you down.

 Watch It In Action